Bharaneswarreddy/Fake-iD-with-GOlang/README.md

-# Fake-iD-with-GOlang
+# GoFakeID
-Script to generate fake id written in go
+Script to generate fake id written in Go

+## How To Run
+> $ go run fakeid.go

+or you can compile it with
+> $ go build fakeid.go